Fees, Finance & Funding 19+

 Childcare will not be paid until you have started your course.

-Contact the Childcare Admin team to book an appointment:
+Contact the Childcare Admin team for any issues:

 You will be notified of the outcome of your application by email or text and the Bursary Team will communicate with your provider to arrange payments and contracts.